oneconvergence/dkube-examples/insurance/readme.md

 ## Submit & Review Katib-Based Hyperparameter Optimization Job
  Katib is used to test a number of different hyperparameters automatically, and choose the best combination based on an output goal.
 This section explains how to create and submit a Training Job using Katib.

- > **_Note_** If your OS does not allow you to directly upload the `Tuning File` url specified below, you can select the tuning file by clicking on it.
+ > **_Note:_** If your OS does not allow you to directly upload the `Tuning File` url specified below, you can select the tuning file by clicking on it.
 That will bring up the text in the file.
 You can then right-click your mouse and choose `Save as...` to create a tuning file on your local machine.
 You can then use that local file to upload the tuning definition.

  - Select one of the Runs created in the previous section and select `Clone` button
  - Fill in the required fields in the `Configuration` tab as follows: